MMiDS-textbook/MMiDS-textbook.github.io/index.md

 :width: 125px
 :align: right
 ```
 **Print copy:** A print version of this textbook has been published by Cambridge University Press.
 It is available to order [here](https://www.amazon.com/Mathematical-Methods-Data-Science-Applications/dp/1009509403).
 This online version will remain available and maintained.
 Additional resources can be found on the [publisher's website](https://www.cambridge.org/highereducation/books/mathematical-methods-in-data-science/6CB866F77A7CA33109EF99910CFA40BC#overview).
+See [here](MMiDS_Errata.pdf) for a list of typos.

 **Description:** This textbook on the **mathematics of data** has several intended audiences: